 We choose what we want and God grants it with perfect Justice.
 If we make the wrong choice we can hardly blame God!
 Karma is considered to be eternal and it is almost impossible to free oneself from the tangle of actions and reactions by self‐effort — it requires hundreds of births in which a concerted and continued effort is made to reach perfection.

 So it is only through Divine Grace that Liberation from the fetters of Karma which obstruct our path to Self‐realization can be achieved quickly.
 The way of liberation lies in the path of self‐surrender.
 By surrendering to Divine Grace, the accumulated Karma can be eliminated, and to a degree, through the goodwill of the Guru, but the Karma presently fructifying has to be experienced until it wears out.
 The Karma that we are presently generating is transformed by our surrendering to the Divine and by our intention to dedicate all our actions to the welfare of all sentient beings — through this act of surrender and self‐dedication we can cease the creation of new Karma.

 Now the question arises; “Is there free will?”

 Reincarnation and the doctrine of Karma are the only rational explanations for the diverseness of the human condition.
 Many people would also raise the objection that — “because all suffering is deserved why should one feel pity for a suffering being?”.
-The answer is that compassion is not to be based upon a personal moral judgement of another; it is a spontaneous feeling of empathy which gives rise to the desire to alleviate the suffering, regardless of the cause.
-Compassion naturally arises in one who is spiritually developed, and should be cultivated in those who are not yet developed.
+The answer is that compassion is not to be based upon a personal moral judgment of another; it is a spontaneous feeling of empathy that gives rise to the desire to alleviate the suffering, regardless of the cause.
+Compassion naturally arises in one who is spiritually developed and should be cultivated in those who are not yet developed.